mavrn/Oxygen/README.md

 4
 ```

 Booleans are assigned the same way, except there must be some kind of boolean statement on the right.
-This can be
+This can be either
-either "True" or "False" or a comparison.
-Numbers can be converted to bools; 0 will be converted to False while any
+be "True","False" or some comparison.
+Numbers can be converted to bools too; 0 will be converted to False while any
 other number will be converted to True.
 Other datatypes like functions can not be converted to bools.
 Some examples:

 ```python